 - It offers 2x Venture miles per dollar spent with no foreign transaction fees

-- It offers endless perks, including a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, unlimited access to Capital One Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks (including a Priority Pass membership and Capital One Lounge access for up to four authorized users at no extra cost)
+- It offers endless perks, including a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, unlimited access to Capital One Lounges, unlimited access to Plaza Premium Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks (including a Priority Pass membership and Capital One Lounge access for up to four authorized users at no extra cost)

 If you travel with any frequency, it should be really easy to justify the annual fee on this card.
 Personally I value the $300 annual travel credit and 10,000 anniversary bonus miles at more than the $395 annual fee, so everything else is just the icing on the cake.